pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 uninstall or otherwise modify that installed package, as doing so may cause compatibility problems with the wider environment.

-To achieve this, affected tools should take the folllowing steps:
+To achieve this, affected tools should take the following steps:

 * Rename or remove the ``RECORD`` file to prevent changes via other tools (e.g. appending a suffix to create a non-standard ``RECORD.tool`` file if the tool